Etter Lab Umass Header

 To test the hypotheses outlined above, we took 28 epibenthic sled samples along a depth gradient from south of Cape Cod, Massachusetts to Bermuda (Fig. 1).
 The samples were taken evenly spaced from 1000-5000m depth along the transect shown in Fig. 1.
 We also sampled more intensively between 2500 and 3500m to test hypothesis 2 and at abyssal depths to test hypothesis 3.
 The transect parallels the Gay Head- Bermuda transect (GBT) of the Woods Hole Oceanographic sampling program of the 1960s to allow us to ultimately test temporal changes in haplotype frequencies of mtDNA.

-Fig. 2.
+Fig. 2a.
+Population divergence varies with depth.
 Relative genetic distances (UPGMA) among stations for each species.
 Station numbers are shown at branch tips and are depicted on the map in Fig. 1.
-The species from bathyal depths (red) exhibit much more population structure than do those from the lower bathyal and abyss (blue ).
+The species from bathyal depths (yellow) exhibit much more population structure than do those from the lower bathyal and abyss (green ).
+From Etter et al. 2005.

 Fig. 5.
 Sampling locations to test ocean-wide patterns of population structure and the improtance of the mid-Atlantic ridge in isolating populations